groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/word-to-csv.md

     enable: true
     title: "About GroupDocs.Conversion for .NET API"
     content: |
-        GroupDocs.Conversion API can be used to convert between 80+ popular document formats such as Microsoft Word, Excel, PowerPoint, PDF, Visio, Web, Outlook email, AutoCAD, Photoshop, images and various others..
+        GroupDocs.Conversion API can be used to convert Microsoft Word, Excel, PowerPoint, PDF, Visio and various other formats.
 GroupDocs.Conversion is a standalone API that is suitable for server side and backend systems where high performance is required.
 It does not depend on any software like Microsoft or Open Office.

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "How to Convert Word File to CSV in .NET"
+    title_left: "Steps to Convert WORD to CSV in C#"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to accurately convert the word documents to CSV using a few lines of C# .NET code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to convert the WORD file to CSV using a few lines of code.

-        *   Create an instance of **Converter** class and load the Word file with full path
+        *   Create an instance of Converter class and load the WORD file with full path
-        *   Create & set **ConvertOptions** for the csv type
+        *   Create & set ConvertOptions for the csv type
-        *   Call **Converter.Convert** method and pass the full path and format (CSV) as parameter
+        *   Call Converter.Convert method and pass the full path and format (CSV) as parameter

     title_right: "System Requirements"
     content_right: |